-Mary Kay Letourneau Remains a Registered Sex Offender
+Mary Kay Letourneau Is Still a Registered Sex Offender

+Ex-teacher Mary Kay Letourneau, whose illicit affair with her 12-year-old student landed her in prison , remains on the sex offender registry in Washington

-Former Seattle schoolteacher Mary Kay Letourneau — whose notorious sexual relationship with her 12-year-old student landed her in prison for more than seven years — remains on the sex offender registry in King County, Washington, PEOPLE confirms.
+Former Seattle schoolteacher Mary Kay Letourneau — whose notorious sexual relationship with her 12-year-old student landed her in prison on child rape charges — remains on the sex offender registry in King County, Washington, PEOPLE confirms.

 Her registration has a lifetime requirement, according to King County sheriff’s Sgt.
 Cindi West.